omnicortex/texlive-docker/README.md

 ### Why this fork?

 This fork build historic releases of TeX Live against stable and old versions of Debian.
-Only the latest TeX Live is build against the tesing branch of Debian (hopefully it will be identical to the official image.)

 ## Usage